rolandbaer/list-last-changes/readme.txt

 In difference to the widget, with the shortcode no title is written.
 If a title is needed it has to be defined by hand in front of the shortcode.

 == Changelog ==

+= 0.8.7 =

+*Release date: October 24, 2020*

+* Bugfix for not using the right url of a blog post when permalink was customized

 = 0.8.6 =